null

 • Lowest ongoing maintenance — wipe down as needed

-• !Tea staining may occur depending on site environment — easily managed with routine cleaning
+• !Tea staining may occur depending on site environment — cosmetic only, easily managed with routine cleaning

 Acrylic